whisthq/whist/protocol/README.md

 ![img](img/protocol_infrastructure.png)

-The protocol is to be implemented in C.
+The protocol is to be implemented in C/C++.